 Wholesome vegan apple berry muffins with a crumble topping.
-Like vegan apple muffins but studded with mixed berries and a crunchy oat struesel!
+These are just like your classic vegan apple muffins but with added mixed berries and a crunchy oat struesel!
 These muffins are better than the ones from your corner bakery and are great as a healthy vegan breakfast or snack.

 Love healthy breakfast muffins?
 You may also like my banana bread, white chocolate and raspberry muffin recipe!